 8. Huis Ten Bosch

-Huis Ten Bosch is one of Japan's foremost theme parks, recreating the atmosphere of a European town and dazzling visitors with gorgeous light displays and beautiful arrays of thousands of colorful flowers that can be enjoyed throughout the year.
+Huis Ten Bosch is a premier theme park in Japan, replicating the ambiance of a European town and captivating visitors with stunning light displays and vibrant arrays of thousands of colorful flowers that can be admired year-round.

 Located on the edge of scenic Omura Bay, the expansive grounds of Huis Ten Bosch feature stately brick buildings and canals that flow throughout the resort, as well as restaurants, shops, and even hotels and museums.